sgillespie/stat-server/README.md

 	gradlew.bat jar

-2) Once built, you can run the server or client using the jar file:
+2) Once build, you can run the servers or client using the jar file:
+2a) Run the server

-	java -jar build/libs/stat-server.jar group3.ServerMain
+	java -jar build/libs/stat-server.jar group3.DistributedServerMain
 or
+	java -jar build/libs/stat-server.jar group3.IterativeServerMain

+2b) Run the client

 	java -jar build/libs/stat-server.jar group3.ClientMain <host-ip>

 If you do not specify a host-ip, the program will print an error message and exit.

 FOR YOUR CONVENIENCE, all java binaries are included in the build directory, including the packaged jar.